kausk/hyphae_frontend/README.md

 Hyphae frontend using react

-To run: go to the directory and type in
+To install all dependencies and run the server: go to the directory and type in
 ```
+npm install
 npm start
 ```
+Make sure the hyphae_backend server is running before running the frontend!